johnpjolley/CS2600Final/README.md

 3. List of IDEs

 ## What are Integrated Development Environments (IDEs)?
+According to [techopedia article](https://www.techopedia.com/definition/26860/integrated-development-environment-ide), an IDE is defined as
+>An Integrated Development Environment (IDE) is an application that facilitates application development.
+In general, an IDE is a graphical user interface (GUI)-based workbench designed to aid a developer in building software applications with an integrated environment combined with all the required tools at hand.

+>Most common features, such as debugging, version control and data structure browsing, help a developer quickly execute actions without switching to other applications.
+Thus, it helps maximize productivity by providing similar user interfaces (UI) for related components and reduces the time taken to learn the language.
+An IDE supports single or multiple languages.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=S7JlgN0yYPo" target="_blank">Integrated Development Environment - Quick Tutorial (YouTube, 4:18)<br><img src="http://img.youtube.com/vi/S7JlgN0yYPo/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a><br><br>